by Trish Riley - Editor Resort News

 “Ultimately, APMA want to work with all other industry bodies to ensure that their collective voice is heard by industry and government when it comes to future law reform.
 It’s important that the sector is not further divided and that we have a mutual agenda that is fair for all.”

 Typical of the migrant operator, Carl was a qualified engineer when he arrived in Australia 28 years ago.
-Battling to find work in a poor economy when the interest rate was 18 percent, so he became a kitchen hand and then a factory hand before opening his own business making kitchen cabinets.
-In time, this operation was moved to China where he turned his hand to manufacturing and importing furniture for companies such as Harvey Norman.
+Battling to find work in a poor economy when the interest rate was 18 percent, so he became a kitchen hand and then a factory hand before opening his own business making timber furniture.
+In time, this operation was moved to China where he turned his hand to manufacturing and importing furniture for companies such as Harvey Norman and Amart.

 In 2000, Carl stopped manufacturing and opened a company doing building and shop fitting, unaware of the high pressure and long working hours at night and over holidays and weekends.
 It couldn’t last, and as with so many Chinese operators, Carl swopped the insecurity of contract work for the seemingly low risk business of management rights and the opportunity to earn a steady income and have flexible hours.